shy166/Data-Science-Investigation-Project/README.md

 # Data-Science-Investigation-Project
-This repository contains statistical analysis of five different cases using various quantitative methods and statistical techniques for analyzing data
+This repository contains statistical analysis of five different case studies using various quantitative methods and statistical techniques for analyzing data